 What it meant.
 What it means.

 Even at a twenty-year remove it’s hard for Americans to find a way through to that common understanding, in no small part because 9/11 was not only a tradegy and an outrage, it was a humiliation.
 The most powerful nation in the world was brought to its knees in the full light of day by a handful of men with boxcutters.

 How does a nation forge a narrative borne of humiliation?
 For clues we can look to a defeated Germany after the first World War, look to the American Confederacy.
 Ask ourselves, at what point is humiliation ever fully avenged?

 Ask ourselves, what will it take this time?

 The past is never dead.
 It’s not even past.William Faulkner, Requiem for a Nun

 The events and aftermath of 9/11 have not yet crystalized into a shared narrative, a story we tell with a beginning, middle, and end, because we all know it’s not over.
-It didn’t end with the death of Osama bin Laden, the death of Saddam Hussein, or the withdrawal of the military forces from Afghanistan.
+It didn’t end with the death of Osama bin Laden or of Saddam Hussein.
+It won’ t end with the withdrawal of U.S. military forces from Afghanistan.

-Ask the the ones who wave the Confederate battle flag, “When did the Civil War end?”
-They’ll tell you straight up: It never did.
+Ask the ones who currently wave the Confederate battle flag, “When did the Civil War end?”
+They’ll tell you straight up: it never did.